ICube-Robotics/acados_solver_ros2/README.md

 > rosdep installation of pip packages requires installing packages globally as root.
 > When using Python >= 3.11, PEP 668 compliance requires you to allow pip to install alongside
 > externally managed packages using the 'break-system-packages' option.
-> The recommended way to set this option when using rosdep is to set the environment variable
-> PIP_BREAK_SYSTEM_PACKAGES=1 in your environment.
 > ```

 ## Contacts ##